 No matter how you try to deal with the problems faced by showering, you may still find it difficult on some days.
-Temperature, leg issues, and cognitive problems can lead to cancelled plans or even a dangerous fall.
-Showering may not seem like a big deal to most people, but for some people suffering from Multiple Sclerosis, it can be a big and even dangerous undertaking.
+Temperature, leg issues, and cognitive problems can lead to canceled plans or even a dangerous fall.
+Showering may not seem like a big deal to most people, but for some people suffering from multiple sclerosis, it can be a big and even dangerous undertaking.

 What does advocacy mean to you as someone living with multiple sclerosis?
 Please select all that apply: